h1gg1baby/Epoch-OriginsMod-Server-Package/README.md

 						if(_aidriver)exitWith{hint 'Bad boys, bad boys whatcha gonna do?
 Whatcha gonna do when they come for you?';systemchat 'AI Drivers not allowed!';};
 ```

-Delete ist or comment out like:
+Delete it or comment out like:

 ```
 /*